6 Things to Consider When Taking Your Dinghy Racing

 Entering a dinghy race for the first time?
 Here are six things to consider when taking your dinghy racing, including kit, what to wear, essential skills and general advice and tips…

 1. What do you want out of your dinghy sailing experience?

 The first thing to consider is whether you’re racing for fun or racing competitively.
 There are lots of different types and some are built for speed and exhilaration while others are better for relaxed cruising.
 If you bought your dinghy for leisurely sailing, you might want to trade it in for a faster model - it's all down to each individual sailor and what you want out of the experience.

 If you’re not sure what level you’re at, whether it be somewhere between beginner and intermediate or more towards the advanced end, ask your local sailing club what category and class you should compete in.
 You don’t want to be out of your depth racing against experienced dinghy sailors, but you’ll still want some kind of a challenge.
 Be sure to get some practice in before your race so you’re up to scratch and feeling confident on the water.

 3. Do you know the basic racing rules?

 Before you sign up for anything, you should make sure that you have a sound understanding of the rules of racing.
 The RYA Handy Guide to the Racing Rules is essential reading for anyone new to the sport and even long-standing participants, as the Racing Rules of Sailing are revised and republished every four years.
-It's a simple, straightforward guide covering key areas of principles, when boats meet, penalty turns, propulsion, protesting and the race committee.
-It's also strongly recommended that you study the RYA Racing Rules of Sailing Code as well as this guide to gain a comprehensive view of the sport and take a look at the RYA Racing Rules of Sailing page for more in-depth areas.
+It's a simple, straightforward guide covering key areas of principles when boats meet, penalty turns, propulsion, protesting and the race committee.
+It's also strongly recommended that you study the RYA Racing Rules of Sailing Code and this guide to gain a comprehensive view of the sport and look at the RYA Racing Rules of Sailing page for more in-depth areas.